citp/privacy-policy-historical/s/sk/sky/skyscanner.com.md

 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
 For example, in Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.
 Blocking all cookies will, however, have a negative impact upon the usability of many websites, including this one.

-We also use Google Analytics to analyse the use of this website.
+We also use Google Analytics to analyze the use of this website.
 Google Analytics generates statistical and other information about website use by means of cookies, which are stored on users' computers.
 The information generated relating to our website is used to create reports about the use of the website.
 Google will store this information.
 Google's privacy policy is available at: <http://www.google.com/privacypolicy.html>

 We publish Google Adsense interest-based advertisements on our website.
 These are tailored by Google to reflect your interests.
-To determine your interests, Google will track your behaviour across the web using cookies.
+To determine your interests, Google will track your behavior across the web using cookies.
 You can view, delete or add interest categories associated with your browser using Google's Ads Preference Manager, available at: <http://www.google.com/ads/preferences/>.
 You can opt-out of the Adsense partner network cookie at: <http://www.google.com/privacy_ads.html> However, this opt-out mechanism uses a cookie, and if you clear the cookies from your browser your opt-out will not be maintained.
 To ensure that an opt-out is maintained in respect of a particular browser, you should use the Google browser plug-in available at: <http://www.google.com/ads/preferences/plugin>

 ### Log Files

-We use IP addresses, browser type, operating system, referring URLs, page views, and access times to analyse trends, administer the site, track user's movement, and gather broad demographic information and aggregate the results.
+We use IP addresses, browser type, operating system, referring URLs, page views, and access times to analyze trends, administer the site, track user's movement, and gather broad demographic information and aggregate the results.
 IP addresses, etc. are not linked to personally identifiable information.

+### Location Data

+We may obtain information relating to your geographical location ( **"Location Data"** ) where you use any Skyscanner application on a mobile phone or other electronic device.
+We will use such Location Data only for the purpose of identifying which airport is nearest to you at that time.

 ### Links